diverdown311/Agility-2020-iRulesLX/docs/class3/module1/lab1.rst

 #.
 Now that we have our code in a workspace, you will need to navigate over to the LX Plugins menu in the tab
    located at **Local Traffic > iRules > LX Plugins**
 #.
 Click the **Create** button, name the plugin **ilxlab1\_pl**
-#. select the **ilxlab1** workspace and click **Finished**.
+#.
+Select the **ilxlab1** workspace and click **Finished**.
 This makes the Node.js code active.

 Apply the LX iRule to the Virtual Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that we have our Node.js code running, we can put it to use.
-In order to use the code from the plugin we must
-assign the TCL iRule to a virtual server.
+In order to use the code from the plugin we must assign the TCL iRule to a virtual server.

 #.
-Just so we can be familiar with it (but it is not required), we will look for the TCL iRule in the
-   **Local Traffic > iRules > iRules List** menu.
+Just so we can be familiar with it (but it is not required), we will look for the TCL iRule in the **Local Traffic > iRules > iRules List** menu.
 #.
-You will find the iRule that we created in the workspace located there with a Partition/Path that has the same
-   name as our plugin.
+You will find the iRule that we created in the workspace located there with a Partition/Path that has the same name as our plugin.

    |image3|

 #.
 You wont be able to make changes from here.
 This is the same behavior as an iApp with strict updates enabled.
 #.
 Now navigate over to our virtual server list, click the **Edit** button (under the **resources** column) for
    the virtual **ilxlab1\_vs** and select the **Manage** button for iRules.
 #.
 If you scroll to the bottom of the available iRules list, you should see the iRule from our plugin.